MSc Management (CSR and Sustainability)

 - academic dissertation: a methodical exploration of a chosen area of study;

-- applied extended project: management research project with an external partner organisation;
+- applied extended project: a management research project with an external partner organisation;

 Each route bears 60 credit points.